balapitchuka/server_snippets/nginx_snippets/README.md

 }
 ```

+## Nginx Reverse Proxy
+The reverse proxy setup of Nginx can be really useful in load balancing external requests to microservices

 ##### Configure HTTP Reverse Proxy
 An HTTP reverse proxy can be set up in Nginx to proxy requests with the HTTP protocol.
 Relevant sections in nginx.conf for setting up an HTTP proxy are
 ```